Highspeed Rural Fiber Optic Broadband

-On May 4th 2020 I applied for a California Public Utilities Grant (CASF) for an additional 50 homes to connect Buckeye Rd Community and Banner Lava Cap Rd Community.
-The grant is still pending and I am hopeful that it will soon be approved.
+On May 4th 2020 I applied for a California Public Utilities Grant (CASF) for an additional 28 homes to connect Buckeye Rd Community and Banner Lava Cap Rd Community.
+The grant was awarded on Dec 14th 2022!...construction will start in early 2022.

 Nevada County Fiber has be awarded a Certificate of Public Convenience (CPCN) which allows us to utilize public right of ways and access to poles should the need arise.

 I am 100% dedicated to building this network in our community, and as you realize it takes a lot of time and effort to get the ball rolling!

 Will I have internet access with Nevada County Fiber during future PG&E Public Safety Power Shutoffs?

 Hear what neighbors have to say about Nevada County Fiber and the project to bring fiber-optic to far end of Red Dog Road